 Current small models struggle with format consistency, distinguishing what to preserve versus discard, maintaining tag discipline, and avoiding hallucinated details.

-The bottleneck is not the architecture.
-The architecture is sound.
-The bottleneck is getting a small enough model to produce clean chains reliably.
+The bottleneck is not the architecture, but getting a small enough model to produce clean chains reliably.

 Open Questions